-In the current study, ROOTS was delivered in small-group formats (2:1 or 5:1 studentteacher ratios).
-Interventionists delivered the 20-minute lessons, five days per week for approximately 10 weeks.
-Onset of ROOTS began in late fall and ended in the spring.
-Because ROOTS is a supplemental intervention it was delivered in addition to students' core mathematics instruction.
+In the current study, ROOTS was delivered in smallgroup formats (2:1 or 5:1 student-teacher ratios).
+Interventionists delivered the 20-minute lessons, 5 days per week for approximately 10 weeks.
+ROOTS began in late fall and ended in the spring and was delivered in addition to students' core mathematics instruction.

-Professional Development.
-All participating interventionists received two five-hour professional development workshops.
+Professional development.
+All participating interventionists received two 5-hour professional development workshops.

 The first workshop focused on Lessons 1-25, while the second workshop targeted Lessons 26-50.
-Both workshops, which were delivered by project staff, also gave interventionists exposure to empirically validated practices of mathematics instruction and small group management techniques.
+Both workshops, which were delivered by project staff, also gave interventionists exposure to empirically validated practices of mathematics instruction and small-group management techniques.
 During the workshops, interventionists received opportunities to practice and receive feedback on lesson delivery.
 To bolster implementation, all interventionists received in-class coaching support during the intervention.
 Coaching visits offered feedback on the fidelity and quality of intervention implementation.
 Each intervention group received two coaching visits over the course of the study.

-Fidelity of Implementation.
+Fidelity of implementation.
 In order to determine the extent to which the ROOTS intervention was delivered as intended, fidelity of ROOTS implementation was directly observed.
-Observers used a four-point scale (4 = all, 3 = most, 2 = some, 1 = none) to rate the extent to which interventionists met the lesson's instructional objectives, followed the provided teacher scripting, and used the prescribed math models for that lesson.
+Observers used a 4-point scale (4 = all, 3 = most, 2 = some, 1 = none) to rate the extent to which interventionists met the lesson's instructional objectives, followed the provided teacher scripting, and used the prescribed math models for that lesson.
 Observers also recorded the number of prescribed activities delivered during the lesson.
 Overall, observations indicated that instruction in the 2:1 and 5:1 ROOTS groups was delivered with similar levels of implementation fidelity.
-As shown in Table 3, no significant differences in fidelity of implementation were observed between the 2:1 and 5:1 ROOTS groups (p's > .18).
+As shown in Table 3, no significant differences in fidelity of implementation were observed between the 2:1 and 5:1 ROOTS groups (ps > .18).

-Core Mathematics Instruction.
+Core mathematics instruction.
 Throughout the study, ROOTS students continued to receive core mathematics instruction delivered in their kindergarten classroom.
 Survey data reflected that teachers in District A primarily used the Scott Foresman mathematics curriculum during core mathematics instruction, while teachers in District B primarily used the enVisionMath curriculum.
 Teachers also supplemented core instruction with their own materials.
 Teachers reported that they provided an average of 32.8 minutes of mathematics instruction per day (SD = 22.8).
 Teachers also noted that a main instructional focus when teaching whole number concepts was reading number names and knowing the count sequence.